mmarat01/DSandA-Javascript/README.md

 - "JavaScript Data Structures" blogpost series, by miku86 (dev.to)
 - "Binary Search Tree in JavaScript," by Gulgina Arkin (medium.com)
 - "Deletion in Binary Search Tree with JavaScript," by Gulgina Arkin (medium.com)
+- "Algorithms in JavaScript: 40 Problems, Solutions, and Explanations," by Thon Ly (medium.com)
+- "Two Ways to Check for Palindromes in JavaScript," by Sonya Moisset (freecodecamp.org)

 TODO: